The Community Cohesion Group will play an important role in scrutinising the policies and processes delivered by Gwent Police.

 balancing commitments and time in an effective manner

 making decisions as part of a team or group.

 We are looking for representatives who reflect all the communities that we have within Gwent.
 We are particularly interested in receiving applications from people who are representative of:

 eastern European communities

 black, Asian and minority ethnic communities

 You do not need any legal experience or knowledge of policing practices, but you do need to be passionate about ensuring your community’s voice is heard and committed to making a difference to the way that policing services are delivered.

 It would also be helpful if you have strong links with a particular community within the Gwent area that you will be able to consult with on our behalf and feedback any concerns that arise.

 The CCG will have up to 30 representatives and all applications received will be reviewed by existing members, together with senior Police representatives.

+Please email the address below and ask for an application pack.
 Please let us know if you require a large print, Braille or Welsh language version.